Skip to content

 3. Verify in Prometheus

-You can check that Prometheus loaded the rules by port-forwarding to the Prometheus UI:
+You can check that Prometheus loaded the rules by port-forwarding to the Prometheus UI.
+Open a second SSH session to the EC2 instance and run:

 Terminal window